Water-Melon/Melang/docs/function.md

 argument list: this is a variable arguments example
 ```

-The key point is variable *args*.
-It's a internal variable in Melang function.
+The key point is variable `args`.
+This is a built-in variable that exists only in functions where the number of actual parameters exceeds the number of formal parameters.

-It is an array to record every arguments passed to this function.
+This is an array used to record all actual parameter values that do not have corresponding formal parameters.

-> Function *sys.size* returns the number of array elements.